Phong-Kaster/MVVM-Architecture-in-Android/README.md

 </h3>

 Remember that every requirement to modify data must be declared in ViewModel.
 We never write code to customize their properties in View(MainActivity, EditActivity).

+PersonViewModel is the component which we uses to write code to do anything we need with data show in screen.
+On the contrary, View listens end-user's action & executes function/feature matching with this action.

 ## [**Step 5: Define functionalities of View in the MainActivity file**](#step-5-define-functionalities-of-view-in-the-mainactivity-file)